cs10/fa16/checkoffs.md

 ## Lab 8: Finch Lab   {#lab8}
 * You can get checked off for this lab as long as you show up to lab and work on it.
 No questions!

+## Lab 9: Concurrency   {#lab9}

+**Required**

+* What are some issues that can occur in parallel programming?
+* What is the difference between determinism and nondeterminism?

+**More Self-Check Questions**

+* How can you make parallel programs in Snap!?
+* When you run parallel code, are the chunks of code really executing at the exact same time?

 <!-- Keep the /div at the bottom -->
 </div>